 The Netherlands Information

-Working abroad sounds like an adventure to many people.
-However, job search in the Netherlands requires more than just the obvious Netherlands CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to get the Netherlands jobs.
+Work abroad sounds like an adventure to many people.
+However, job search in the Netherlands requires more than just the obvious Netherlands CV with Netherlands cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to find the jobs in the Netherlands.

-Do not take too lightly the influence a job in the Netherlands can have on the effect of your adventure!
+Do not take too lightly the influence work in the Netherlands can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October).

 Telephone country code: 31